Where we stay:

 The hotel is beautiful with its original 12th century cloister and a dining room

 the original stone-walled refectory.
-The rooms are large and
+Rooms are large and

 old-fashioned with the original shutters opening onto the